Which car models can I charge with the go-e Charger?

 In addition to numerous local interfaces such as HTTP API, Modbus TCP and MQTT, there is also an optionally usable cloud connection to the go-e Cloud, which is, however, not required for the PV surplus charging and dynamic load management functions.

-There is an HTTP REST API that can be used via a local WiFi connection.
-The API is an open interface that allows other intelligent devices to communicate with the charger.
+There is an HTTP API as a cloud and local version.
+The API is an open interface that enables other smart devices to communicate with the charger.
 In addition, the go-e Charger supports OCPP, enabling integration with third-party backend systems for advanced management and monitoring.
-The Modbus TCP API is integrated into the go-e Charger as well.
-Like the go-e network operator API, it provides authorised access to the go-e Charger by the electricity network operator to control the power supply to the grid.
+The Modbus TCP API and MQTT are also integrated into the go-e Charger.

 Yes, PV surplus charging is possible with the go-e Charger.